aldrin112602/J3-JS/README.md

 # J3.JS - “ Less code, do More! 😎 ”

-A JavaScript library developed by _ALdrin Caballero_ is designed to simplify web development projects: Easy to learn and easy to use.
-Designed for fast application development.
-Designed for all devices: PC, Tablet, and Mobile, Free to use and No licenses.
+- A JavaScript library developed by _ALdrin Caballero_ is designed to simplify web development projects: Easy to learn and easy to use.

+- Designed for fast application development.

+- Designed for all devices: PC, Tablet, and Mobile, Free to use and No licenses.

+ - Designed to make it much easier to use JavaScript on your website.

+### What You Should Already Know?
+Before you start studying J3.JS, you should have a basic knowledge of:

+- *HTML*
+- *CSS*
+- *JavaScript*

 ### What Can J3.JS Do?